Dampak Cytomegalovirus (CMV) Kongenital pada Pendengaran Anak di Indonesia

 What Is Congenital CMV?

 CMV is part of the herpesvirus family and is carried harmlessly by most adults.
-However, during pregnancy, a new or recurring infection can allow CMV to cross the placenta, infecting the fetus—this is known as congenital CMV.
+During pregnancy, a new or recurring infection can cross the placenta and infect the fetus—this is known as congenital CMV.

-While many affected babies appear healthy at birth, the virus can silently damage parts of the inner ear, leading to sensorineural hearing loss—often delayed, progressive, or affecting only one ear.
+Many affected babies appear healthy at birth, but the virus can silently damage parts of the inner ear, leading to sensorineural hearing loss—often delayed, progressive, or affecting only one ear.

 Jakarta Study Highlights Urgent Need